National Lifeline Accountability Database (NLAD)

 Only resubmit the exact rows that have an error, and remove all other rows that do not have an error.
 The rows that did not have an error are already accepted into the system.

 You are receiving this error because the headers in your upload file were changed.
 The headers are case-sensitive and spaces are also counted as characters.

-Ensure that the headers in your batch file match the headers of the National Verifier NLAD Input Template on the NLAD Resources page.
+Ensure that the headers in your batch file match the headers of the National Verifier NLAD Input Template on the NLAD Subscriber Management page.
 The best way to ensure that the headers are correct is to copy and paste the headers from the input template into your batch file.

 To keep the leading 0, add an apostrophe in front of the numbers.
 For example, if the number is 0123, add the apostrophe at the front so that it reads ‘0123.
 Save the files as a .csv and upload it to NLAD.
 After saving the file, do not open it before uploading to NLAD, because it will revert back and drop the leading zero(s).